kmesh-net/kmesh/docs/proposal/circuit_breaker.md

         <img src="./pics/kmesh_ads_mode_sockops_flow.png" />
     </div>

-    We will get cluster information here (e.g, cluster name).
-We can store the cluster name (as the identifier of the cluster) in the `cluster_sock_data`.
-Here, we have bound the cluster to the socket.
+    We will get cluster information here (e.g, cluster id).
+We can store the cluster id in the `cluster_sock_data`.
+At this stage, we have bound the cluster to the socket.

     We can do so by calling this function below in `cluster_manager`: